 What brings you in?

 Everyone has their own reasons when they walk into an acting class.
-One thing I have learned from teaching, children are different, everyone is that everyone who chooses to come to my class, regardless of age, experience, ambition or goals, comes for one reason.
+One thing I have learned from teaching, is that everyone who chooses to come to my class, regardless of age, experience, ambition or goals, comes for one similar underlying reason.
 They all, at some point, in some way, have had a sneaking suspicion that they are more than they think they are.
 And they are right.
 Acting offers a way to test that theory.
 In a great acting class, there will be exercises or games or material that asks you to react honestly, and at times technically.
+Those responses are very likely to be outside of your daily experience, or comfort zone, and will require some expansion.

 So why do you come into acting class?
 Maybe its to focus your mind, test out your skills, learn something new, do some thing daring, or following an dream you've had for a long time.
 What ever brings you in, in the end you encounter yourself, a whole integrated self that is free to create.